ChristopherGoodrich/TicTacToe/README.md

 # tic-tac-toe

 I completed this project during a Python course as a part of the Masters of Science in Analytics program at NC State.
-Since I had been using Python for many years at this point, I used the assignment to work on class usage.
+I used the assignment to get practice using classes and their some of their features.

-It is a simple script designed to be ran at the command prompt, and all gameplay features are used through text inputs once the game is running.
+The game is contained in a single class.
+The Python file will initailize the class and being the game if ran directly.
+Gameplay happens through text inputs with instructions and the game board being printed to the console.

 ---